JongtaekChoi/react-native-simple-masonry-list/README.md

 # react-native-simple-masonry-list

-simple masonry list for react native
+A simple masonry list implementation for react native.
+It uses the item's height to place items.
+So all items must have height value.

 ## Installation